dsheiko/react-html5-form/README.md

 - Can be setup for custom validation messages per `input`/`ValidityState.Property`
 - Form and input groups expose validity states, so you can use it to toggle scope error messages.
 - Form and input groups expose reference to own instances for children DOM nodes.
 So you can, for example, subscribe for `input` event and run input group validation (e.g. see [On-the-fly validation](#on-the-fly-validation))
+- Can maintain form state both ways: with React Context and Redux

 ## Overview